Federated Learning Model Aggregation in Heterogenous Aerial and Space Networks: Introduction

+We quantify the diversity with the variance of label distribution.
+However, the requirement of uploading variance to the central server for weighted averaging and client selection may cost additional privacy of clients.
+As an alternative, we propose a substitution metric that has a strong correlation with the label diversity, which is the \textit{projection}.
+We then use the \textit{projection} as an approximation to perform the weighted averaging and client selection, as shown in Fig. \ref{fig:diversity_and_projection} (b).
+By this approach, we significantly improve the convergence speed of FL without asking for additional information.
+Furthermore, we prove that WeiAvgCS could be combined with other approaches like FedProx \cite{li2020federated}, MOON \cite{li2021model}, and Scaffold \cite{karimireddy2020scaffold} to further improve the performance.
+Our contributions are listed below:

 \begin{itemize} \item We link the clients' data label diversity to the global model performance in FL.
-We verify this hypothesis by using the label entropy to represent the client data diversity.
-To our knowledge, this is the first work to consider label diversity for weighted averaging in FL. \item We substitute the entropy information with a \textit{projection}-based weighted averaging algorithm to eliminate privacy concerns.
-The \textit{projection}-based metric proves to be highly correlated to label diversity represented by entropy.
-An algorithm called WeiAvg is proposed for \textit{projection}-based weighted averaging. \item We conduct an extensive empirical study to evaluate the performance of WeiAvg.
-The numerical results demonstrate the superiority of WeiAvg in various scenarios. \end{itemize}
+To our knowledge, this is the first work to consider label diversity with weighted averaging and client selection in FL. \item We devise "\textit{projection}" as a highly correlated approximation of the label distribution variance to eliminate privacy concerns.
+An algorithm called WeiAvgCS is proposed. \item We conduct extensive experiments to evaluate the performance of WeiAvgCS.
+The numerical results demonstrate the superiority of WeiAvgCS in various scenarios. \end{itemize}